 Below are bios for the writers who’ve written for and are actively writing for H and H. Our “Regular Contributors” consist of those who have had several pieces accepted by H and H, who comment to provide feedback and help other writers find insight to their particular craft.
 These writers are the engine that drives Haggard and Halloo and are, for the most part, daily visitors.
 House writers come and go, but here you can learn more about them.

-Dirk Michener is from Colleyville, TX and is the co-founder of Business Deal Entertainment, a thriving arts collective in Austin, TX.
+Dirk Michener is from Colleyville, TX and is the co-founder of Business Deal Entertainment, an arts collective in Austin, TX.
 His first chapbook of poetry, FAKE BLOOD: Architect Exclusively in the Field of Labyrinth was released by Haggard and Halloo in 2003.
-Dirk (aka Cavedweller) released his latest album on Instincto Records in 2009.
-He currently lives in San Antonio, TX.
+Dirk (aka Cavedweller) released his latest album on Instincto Records in 2009 and now releases music on his own.
+He currently lives in Austin, TX.
 Visit his blog.

 Brandon S. Roy